wangfeishsh/baocy/zookeeper.md

 ZooKeeper logs messages using log4j -- more detail available in the [Logging](http://zookeeper.apache.org/doc/trunk/zookeeperProgrammers.html#Logging) section of the Programmer's Guide.
 You will see log messages coming to the console \(default\) and\/or a log file depending on the log4j configuration.

 The steps outlined here run ZooKeeper in standalone mode.
 There is no replication, so if ZooKeeper process fails, the service will go down.
-This is fine for most development situations, but to run ZooKeeper in replicated mode, please see Running Replicated ZooKeeper.
+This is fine for most development situations, but to run ZooKeeper in replicated mode, please see [Running Replicated ZooKeeper](http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html#sc_RunningReplicatedZooKeeper).

+**Managing ZooKeeper Storage**

+For long running production systems ZooKeeper storage must be managed externally \(dataDir and logs\).
+See the section on [maintenance](http://zookeeper.apache.org/doc/trunk/zookeeperAdmin.html#sc_maintenance) for more details.

+**Connecting to ZooKeeper**